paul-hammant/tbd/content/game-changers/index.md

 A critical part of Git was local branching.
 A developer could make multiple local branches, and even map them to the same remote branch.
 Say one could be a feature, part complete and another a surprise bug fix to go back first.
 Or the developer could be making alternate implementations of the same complicated thing, to decide later which to push back.
 Git does not need a centralized server repo, but enterprise teams are going to have one anyway.
+Brnaches (and tags) are always from the root directory, and not at all like Subversion's sub-directory representation of trunk, branches and tags.

 Lastly, Git came with a capability to rewrite history.
 Although this was a general feature, it is where the history around your local HEAD is rewritten before you push it back to the shared repository, that is of interest.
 Say your